 EVOLVE OLD STRATEGIES

-Implementing Key Account Management has proven successful.
+Implementing Strategic Account Management has proven successful.
 Even so, more and more resources are being allocated to novel methods of reaching customers, despite no clear and proven ROI for these activities.
 In addition, this also seems to suggest it may be due to a lack of knowledge or skills when implementing a digital pharma sales strategy.

 BARRIERS TO CHANGE